Seteeri/Particle/snippets/notes/PARTICLE.md

        * ALT+NUM to produce numbers and NUM to produce chars and Format to convert
      * Lists
        * Cons - create cons from last two objects from timeline
-     * Eval
-       * Test functions on data
-       * Only need pack and backspace/delete (pop off/GC)
      * Timeline
        * Undo
        * Redo
        * If undo occurs and there is CDR, branch
+         * Modify Ctrl-Z if this behavior is not wanted
+           * Either through modifier or pointer structure
        * Dumping the heap - make external symbols?

    * Create default environment
-      * Draw pico namespace
-      * Draw pico symbols
+      * Draw frame time, heaps, etc.
-      * Draw timeline
+      * Draw procs -> pico ns -> symbols, timeline
       * Draw lists downward

    * Load source code